DanDuhon/DSBG-Shuffle/README.md

 ## How to run/Installation
-1. Go to [Releases](https://github.com/DanDuhon/DSBG-Shuffle/releases) and click on "Source code (zip)" or "Source code (tar.gz)", whichever archive format is your preference.
+1. Go to [Releases](https://github.com/DanDuhon/DSBG-Shuffle/releases) and download DSBG-Shuffle-1.x.x.zip from the latest release (not "Source code").
-2. Inside the archive file is a folder.
-Unzip this folder anywhere you want.
+2. Unzip it anywhere you want.
 3. Open the folder, and run "DSBG-Shuffle.exe" inside it.
 There isn't an installer (mostly because it would be too big for GitHub), you just run the .exe.
 If you're not running Windows, see the FAQ for workarounds for Mac/Linux.